Bronze age copper smelting installations in the Northern Aravah area.

 The place called Punon is identified as the area of the copper mines.
 The Arabic name – Wadi Fynan – preserves the Biblical name.
 The ancient mines are named in Arabic as Khirbet en-Nahash.
 Zalmonah is identified as Tell Salamanyeh, north west of the mines, based on the similarity of the name.

-The Copper serpent:
+The Brazen serpent:

 One of the events recorded along their journey was the attack of the snakes.
 At the conclusion of this event, Moses made a “serpent of brass” or copper.
 It is probable that this event occurred near one of the smelting sites, and that the next station (Oboth) was the spring at Ir Oboth (Biblical Tamar archaeological site).